hucste/Root-Tablet/README.md

 USE
 ---

-1. make script MTK_Shell_Tools executable!
+1. make script root_tablet executable!
 2. run-it in terminal-console.

 Enjoy-it!